 - Pregnancy risk warning: This medication may harm your pregnancy if you’re more than 24 weeks pregnant.
-Tell your doctor if you’re pregnant or plan to become pregnant.
+Tell your doctor if you’re taking salsalate and are pregnant or plan to become pregnant.

-- Warning for children with an infection: Don’t give this medication to a child who has the flu, chickenpox, or any other infection.
+- Warning for children with an infection: Don’t give this medication to a child who has the flu, chickenpox, or any flu-like symptoms.
 This may cause brain and liver damage.
 Talk to your doctor before giving this drug to a child.

 Salsalate is a prescription drug.
 It comes as an oral tablet.